HSG-WAS-SS22/axelrod-tournament/README.md

 - was_results.png: visualizes tournament normalized scores
 - was_win_distributions.png: visualizes tournament win distributions

-Additionally, the program prints the [morality metrics](https://axelrod.readthedocs.io/en/stable/how-to/calculate_morality_metrics.html) calculated for each player of the tournament.
+Additionally, the program prints the [morality metrics](https://axelrod.readthedocs.io/en/stable/how-to/calculate_morality_metrics.html) calculated for each player of the tournament:
+- Cooperation Rate: The fraction of interactions in which the player cooperated.
+- Good-Partner Rate: The fraction of interactions in which the player cooperated at least as much as its opponent (excluding interactions between a player and its own clone).
+- Eigenjesus Rate: A metric that always favors cooperation, and gives more (positive) weight to cooperations with moral opponents than to cooperations with immoral opponents.
+- Eigenmoses Rate: A metric that favors cooperation with moral opponents, and defecting immoral oppontents.
+It gives a positive weight to cooperations with moral opponents, and a negative weight to cooperations with immoral opponents.

 ### Play as a human to explore different strategies
 Before implementing your strategy, you can run `python3 was-human-inclusive-match/was-human-inclusive-match.py` ([was-human-inclusive-match.py](/was-human-inclusive-match/was_human_inclusive_match.py)), and try out different startegies by